Complex-Portal/complex-portal-documentation/documentation/cp_content.md

 ### Complex systematic name

-This is a string of gene symbols of the complex participants separated by a colon (e.g. "fiba:fibb:fibg") in alphanumeric order.
+This is a string of gene symbols of the complex components separated by a colon (e.g. "fiba:fibb:fibg") in alphanumeric order.
 The order is irrestective of species in a host-pathogen complex.
 Recommended gene symbols for each model organism will be used; therefore the systematic name may not be consistent when a complex is conserved across a taxonomic range.

 ### Complex synonym